-note 0153 🗇 🛧 🚊 -
+📕 note @166 💿 ★ 🔒 -

+stop following

+1 view

 Actions

 Couple of clarification pointers

-The first one is on references.
+• The first one is on references.
 If you are referring to an allowed source to cite a result, please make sure it is specific.
 So e.g. if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS, then explicitly state result (1.6).
-Or if you want to refer to result (1.6) in the textbook for correctness of GS.
+Or if you want to refer to recitation notes for week x, explicitly state you are referring to recitation notes from week x.

+• Note that you have to explicitly cite recitation notes-- putting recitation notes in your sources is not enough.

+• The analogy to keep in mind is that when you want to use a library function you have to exactly state both the library (via e.g. an import statement) and the function name.

-Come clarifications on HW 1 solutions:
+• Come clarifications on HW 1 solutions:

-The solutions we hand out in class is essentially the "perfect" solution- an upper bound on what will get you a level 5.
-If you will, it is however not a lower dound on what can get you a level 5.
-In other words, even if your solution does not look like the solutions (e.g. not as detailed as the ones we handed out), as long as it is correct you'll get full oredit.
-Of course what constitutes correct is hand to specify in general but once the grading is done, please take a look at the grading rubric, which will be much more specific about what will get you a level 5.
+• The solutions we hand out in class is essentially the "perfect" solution-- an upper bound on what will get you a level 5 if you will.
+It is however not a lower bound on what can get you a level 5.
+In other words, even if your solution does not look like the solutions (e.g. not as detailed as the ones we handed out), as long as it is correct you'll get full credit.
+Of course what constitutes correct is hard to specify in general but once the grading is done, please take a look at the grading rubric, which will be much more specific about what will get you a level 5.

-As another note, while our solutions are formatted and broken up using lemmas etc., your solution does net need to do so.
+As another note, while our solutions are formatted and broken up using lemmas etc., your solution does not need to do so.
 As long as your solution precisely argues what it needed to (either with formal mathematical notation OR in English), with each step in your proof justified, then you'll receive full credit.

-Please feel free to use the comment section to ask any followup question(u)
+Please feel free to use the comment section to ask any followup question(s)!

 homework1 homework2

-good note 0